abernicchia-heroku/heroku-kong-admin/README.md

 Environment variables are automatically configured by the bootstrap script using the `DATABASE_URL` provided by Heroku.

+Once Kong Admin API is running correctly you may start configuring your Services and Routes using the API via curl or decK (see below), otherwise you can deploy on Heroku Kong Manager (see https://github.com/abernicchia-heroku/heroku-kong-manager) that provides a GUI.

+When the configuration is complete you can deploy on Heroku Kong Proxy (see https://github.com/abernicchia-heroku/heroku-kong-proxy) to start serving your endpoints.

 ## ⚠️ Security Notice

 **This implementation does NOT provide a secured Kong Admin API**